rishujam/Android-Interview-Questions/README.md

 Q. Flows vs live data, uses of flow when and when live data

-Q. How to make singleton class in java?</br>
+Q. How to make singleton class in java?
-Ans -> Ans in SingletonClassInJavaAnswer file.

 Q. What is Delegates class used for